Can a hero sometimes fall because of a character flaw related to pride?

 Klein, Christopher “MacArthur vs. Truman: The Showdown That Changed America” See https://www.history.com/news/macarthur-vs-truman-the-showdown-that-changed-america for a short and very useful summary of the issues.

 Manchester, William.
 American Caesar: Douglas MacArthur, 1880-1964.
 New York: Back Bay, 2008.

 McCullough, David.
 Truman.
 New York: Simon and Schuster, 1992.

 Perrett, Geoffrey.
 Old Soldiers Never Die: The Life and Legend of Douglas MacArthur.
 New York: Random House, 1996.

 Perry, Mark.
 The Most Dangerous Man in America: The Making of Douglas MacArthur.
 New York: Basic Books, 2014.

-To show excessive pride or vanity, arrogance, or conceit that usually brings about a downfall.
+Write the word hubris on the board and define it: To show excessive pride or vanity, arrogance, or conceit that usually brings about a downfall.